 Last season, the NAMT members collectively…

-- Provided education programs for over 1.4 million students and teachers
+- Provided education programs for 1.5 million students and teachers

 Become a Member NAMT by the Numbers Survey (PDF)